jlacar/aoc2015/README-Day01.md

         currentFloor + if (direction == '(') 1 else -1
     }

+## Over-engineering vs. practicing good habits

 For a program this small, it may seem a bit heavy-handed to do this kind of refactoring.
-However, applying this style of organizing and structuring code in real-world, thousands-of-lines-long and hundreds-of-files-big programs will pave the way for a gentler and more enjoyable experience for readers trying to understand what's going on in the code.
+However, applying this style of organizing and structuring code in real-world, thousands-of-lines-long and hundreds-of-files-big programs will pave the way for a gentler and more enjoyable experience for readers trying to understand what's going on in your real-world code.

-# Using a sequence for Part 2
+## Using a sequence for Part 2

 When I extracted the `runningFold()` operation in Part 2, I also added `.asSequence()` to the chain to make sure I was operating on a sequence rather than a collection.
 This allowed the iteration of `runningFold()` to be terminated as soon as the first `-1` floor was found.